 In the words of Ramon from Happy Feet, I’ve done everything ‘penguinely possible’ (if you know the movie, this line makes sense) to generate online sales, as far as I know, and haven’t broken even (well, I had a moment when I did, but it was fleeting).
 It’s a good thing I’m a pretty good consultant in my field otherwise.”

 His response: “I’ll have to think about it.

-That’s not a condemnation, by the way, just a reality.
+That’s not a condemnation by the way, just a reality.
 Even some of the gurus don’t remember how they started.
-Or maybe they do; maybe they were in on that early wave of spammers, who weren’t know as spammers at the time because that’s just how everyone else sold their products.
-I remember in the early 2000’s reading about buying mailing lists, which was a much bigger business than it is today, and I wouldn’t doubt that many folks bought these lists and just started pounding the emails without any remorse whatsoever.
+Or maybe they do; maybe they were in on that early wave of spammers, who weren’t known as spammers at the time because that’s just how everyone else sold their products (my friend Mitchell Allen sometimes names names lol).
+I remember in the early 2000’s reading about buying mailing lists, which was a much bigger business than it is today, and I wouldn’t doubt that many folks bought these lists and just started pounding the emails without any remorse.

 That doesn’t work for me, and I doubt it works for most of the rest of you.
 All of us get pounded by a ton of emails, mainly from people we don’t know, almost never with our name being a part of it.
 How many of you actually check out those sites, let alone buy from them?